Bryan Acheampong: Political Career, Ministerial Appointments and Achievements

 Acheampong began his political career as a member of the New Patriotic Party (NPP), where he initially served as Chief of Staff at the party's headquarters under the leadership of the late Chairman Jake Obetsebi Lamptey.
 He entered Parliament in 2016 after succeeding the late Peter Wiafe Pepera as Member of Parliament for the Abetifi Constituency.
 He has since retained his seat through the 2020 and 2024 general elections.

 In 2017, he was appointed Minister of State at the Office of the President.
 He later served in the Ministry of National Security and subsequently in the Ministry of the Interior.
 In February 2023, Dr. Acheampong was appointed Minister for Food and Agriculture, a role he held until January 2025.
 During his tenure, he introduced the second phase of the Planting for Food and Jobs (PFJ 2.0), which aimed to modernize Ghana's agricultural sector through digital coordination, improved market access, and support for smallholder farmers.

 Under his leadership, the Ghana Agriculture and Agribusiness Platform (GhAAP) was launched to facilitate agribusiness coordination and supply chain efficiency.
 The platform reportedly registered over 1.2 million users, offering tools for real-time tracking, agronomic information, and market insights.

 While serving at the Ministry of National Security, he contributed to internal security reform efforts, including the expansion of surveillance infrastructure.
 He also participated in efforts to restructure security agencies and promote inter-agency cooperation.

 In Parliament, Acheampong has served on several committees, including Chairperson of the Foreign Affairs Committee and member of the Defense and Interior, Appointments, Selection, and Trade and Industry Committees.

+In an interview on Joy FM’s Super Morning Show on 2 February 2026, Ghanaian politician Dr Stephen Amoah, Member of Parliament for Nhyiaeso, commented on the performance of Dr Bryan Acheampong in the New Patriotic Party (NPP) presidential primaries.
+Dr Amoah said he was not surprised by Acheampong’s showing and described him as a strong political figure going forward, citing his financial resources, network, and campaign strategy as factors in his performance.
+He noted that Acheampong positioned himself between leading contenders and framed his messaging around peace and unity, which likely appealed to party delegates.
+Dr Amoah added that, although political circumstances can change, Acheampong should be regarded as “a force to reckon with in the near future.”
+In the primaries, Acheampong secured 36,303 votes—about 18.53 per cent of the total.